juantoledo/jmsfs-cabinsounds/README.md

 # Usage

-Just download latest version from  [Releases]( https://github.com/juantoledo/jmsfs-cabinsounds/releases) page, unzip it, execute jmsfs-cabinsounds.exe and you're done.
+Just download the latest bundle zip version from  [Releases]( https://github.com/juantoledo/jmsfs-cabinsounds/releases) page, unzip it, execute jmsfs-cabinsounds.exe and you're ready to go.

 # If you need to add your own audio Files